 - Posthumous Character: Long dead by the time you reach the scene, but he drives the plot, and you hear about him in the ECHO logs he left behind.

-- Miles Gloriosus: Actually invoked upon him.
+- Miles Gloriosus: Actually invoked.
 Though not a coward, he hated violence and swore to never kill.
 Somewhere along the line though, someone built up a reputation of him as a fearless, bloodthirsty cutthroat.
 He uses this to maintain order among his crew.